 Spatialization can improve many sounds in mixed-reality applications.
 Spatialization takes a sound out of the listener's head and places it in the world.
 For suggestions on effective use of spatialization in your application, see Spatial sound design.

 HRTFs manipulate the level and phase differences between ears across the frequency spectrum.
 They're based on physical models and measurements of human head, torso, and ear shapes (pinnae).
 Our brains respond to these differences to provide perceived direction in sound.

 Every individual has a unique ear shape, head size, and ear position.
 So the best HRTFs conform to you.
 To increase spatialization accuracy, HoloLens uses your inter-pupilary distance (IPD) from the headset displays to adjust the HRTFs for your head size.

 Windows offers spatialization, including HRTFs, via the ISpatialAudioClient API.
 This API exposes the HoloLens 2 HRTF hardware acceleration to applications.

 Spatializer middleware support

 Support for Windows' HRTFs is available for the following third-party audio engines.

-Acoustics treatments range from simple to very complex.
-You can use a simple reverb that's supported by any audio engine to push spatialized sounds into the environment of the listener.
+Acoustics treatments range from simple to complex.
+You can use a reverb that's supported by any audio engine to push spatialized sounds into the environment of the listener.
 Acoustics systems such as Project Acoustics provide richer and more compelling acoustics treatment.
 Project Acoustics can model the effect of walls, doors, and other scene geometry on a sound.
 It's an effective option for cases where the relevant scene geometry is known at development time.